selfdual-brain/dexter-manual/source/07-executors.rst

     Executor \triangleq [MarketState \times Order \rightarrow MarketState]

-However in the current version of Dexter we limit our attention to a narrow sub-family of executors that can be defined via swaps.
-A **swap** is an "atomic" conversion of tokens done via AMM on behalf of a specified order:
+However, in the current version of Dexter we limit our attention to certain narrow sub-family of executors - such executors that can be defined via "swaps".
+A **swap** is an "atomic" conversion of tokens done via AMM on behalf of a specified order.
+Formally:

 .. math::